NTTLimitedRD/plumbery/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Why would you bother about a small set of files at a computer?
 Anyway, if needed
-here is the command to remove plumbery from a python environment:
+here is the command to remove Plumbery from a python environment:

 .. sourcecode:: bash